 The City utilizes extensive data analysis termed "Neighborhood Indicators," which use more than a dozen sources of geographically linked data on housing stock, occupancy, homeownership, population, income, code enforcement, and crime-related incidents.
 A weighted scoring system applied to data from the past five years helps to identify emerging trends and effects of external factors, such as changing social and economic conditions.
-The City will continue to evaluate how public policies affect affordable housing through the comparison of the data to new programs, such as the City's Rental Licensing Program, which addresses code deficiencies within rental housing in Overland Park.
+The City will continue to evaluate how public policies affect affordable housing through the comparison of the data to programs, such as the City's Rental Licensing Program, which addresses code deficiencies within rental housing in Overland Park.

-In July 2017, the City initiated a rental licensing program that requires bi-annual inspections of all rental properties.
+The rental licensing program, which was initiated in 2017, requires bi-annual inspections of all rental properties.
 The program's goal is to proactively address property maintenance code violations and improve conditions of all residential rental units.